Mintype/rust-translate/README.md

-# rust-translation
+# rust-translate

 A simple Rust crate for text translation between languages.

 ## Overview

-`rust-translation` is a easy-to-use Rust crate that simplifies the process of translating text into different languages using the Google Translate API.
+`rust-translate` is a easy-to-use Rust crate that simplifies the process of translating text into different languages using the Google Translate API.

 ## Features